Portable-EHR/feed-core/README.md

 ### feedCore librairies

-This module include multiple libraries that is likely to be required in any Feed implementation.
+This module include multiple libraries that are likely to be required in any Feed implementation.

 - api : the basic functions which, in combination with sapi, makes routes handling trivial, notably:
     - handeReq